NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 # THE BLOG: Undergrad Fall 2017

+**November 8th, 2017...Exam!**

+- Take a break, but keep thinking about projects an data...
+Felipe and I've found some cool stuff recently and I'll post some links to that.

+---

 **November 6th, 2017...What we did today**

 - Talked a little bit about project strategy: basic idea start small, then scale up.